South Riding, Virginia

 South Riding is a census-designated place and planned community in Loudoun County, Virginia, United States.
-The South Riding homeowner association was founded in January 1995 to provide services to the community.
+The population was 33,877 at the 2020 census, The South Riding homeowner association was founded in January 1995 to provide services to the community.
 Neighboring U.S. Route 50 and State Route 28 provide access to the Dulles/Reston/Tysons Corner technology corridor and other major employment centers in Northern Virginia and Washington, D.C.

-In 2010, the population was 24,256.
-In 2019, the United States Census Bureau estimated it to be 31,515.

 History

-Guiding principles

-According to South Riding Proprietary, its mission is "...[T]o promote the health, safety, welfare and interests of all residents, preserving property values, enhancing the aesthetic beauty and fostering a spirit of community for all members."
-The South Riding vision is to create the best community to live and raise a family in Northern Virginia.

 Establishment and development

 In January 1995, the Declarant of developers who owned the land established South Riding Proprietary as a not for profit corporation, as a way of providing services to residents of what became South Riding.
 In 2009, South Riding Proprietary was granted 501(c)(4) status by the Internal Revenue Service.
 The Proprietary continues to own and govern South Riding.

 Recreational and cultural activities

 Parks, recreation, and community activities are managed by the Dulles South Recreation & Community Center, located along Riding Center Drive.
 The center is home to, among other activities, a climbing wall, a competitive pool, a leisure pool, a senior center, and facilities which can be rented.